Azure/ALZ-Bicep/README.md

 - [Contributing][wiki_contributing]

 ## Overview
-The Azure Landing Zones Bicep repo provides an approach for deploying and managing the core platform capabilities of Cloud Adoption Framework enterprise-scale landing zone architecture using Bicep.
+The Azure Landing Zones Bicep repo provides an approach for deploying and managing the core platform capabilities of Cloud Adoption Framework Azure Landing Zones conceptual architecture using Bicep.

-In its current incarnation each module are deployed separately via command line but in future releases a more automated approach is striven for.
+In its current incarnation each module can deployed separately via command line but in future releases a more automated approach, via orchestration modules, will be published; but due to current Bicep & ARM limitations this is not possible today.

+## Contributing
+This project welcomes contributions and suggestions.
+Please review our [Contributing guide][wiki_contributing] in the Wiki.
+Once your PR is created and submitted a member of the team will triage, review and discuss with you 👍
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.opensource.microsoft.com.
+When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft